2000 – 2010

 Vongvali had such a burden to reach the children of Laos she decided to ask her father for a personal favour – permission to air a TV series of her choice on state television.

 Her wish was granted.
-She chose the Superbook series seen on Soviet television and contacted GCM Ministries seeking permission and partnership to produce the Lao version for her country.
+She chose the Superbook series seen on Soviet television and contacted IRR/TV seeking permission and partnership to produce the Lao version for her country.

 Children in Laos watched the same 52 Bible stories on Laos state TV and thousands of children came to know Jesus.
 Many government officials came to know the Lord through Vongali’s testimony as well.